guotong1988/guotong1988.github.io/research/_posts/2024-01-01-textgen-improved-by-correct.md

 ![table23](/assets/png/textgen-improved-by-correct/table23.png)

 ## 2. Method
 The whole pipeline is shown in Figure \cite{fig1}.
 In this paper, we adopt the T5 \cite{raffel2020exploring} model to conduct our experiments.
-The pipeline contains 6 steps.
-In this section, we illustrate the detail of each step and how the algorithms work.
-In the discussion section, we illustrate the motivation why we design these steps.
+The pipeline contains six steps.
+In this section, we illustrate the details of each step and how the algorithms work.
+In the discussion section, we explain the motivation behind designing these steps.

 ![figure1](/assets/png/textgen-improved-by-correct/fig1.png)